 The typical kitchen is called criolla and in popular slang it is known as “jama“ and it is very simple and economic.
 The base of this cuisine, which is a mixture of Spanish and African, is based on local products such as pork, yucca, rice, black beans, chicken, fried plantains, lobsters, prawns and fish.

-There are 2 types of restaurants in Cuba, some public that are managed from the state and the “Paladares” which are private.
+There are 2 types of restaurants in Cuba, some public that are managed from the state and the "Palates" which are private.
 The seconds of much more quality than the first.

-There are several mobile applications that have their website, widely used in Cuba so you can be aware of restaurants, paladares, recreational activities, of which the most recognized are Conoce Cuba and A la mesa.
+There are several mobile applications that have their website, widely used in Cuba so you can be aware of restaurants, paladares, recreational activities, of which the most recognized are Get to know Cuba and To the table.

 Cuba received 4 million visitors in 2017, an increase of six percent with respect to its forecast and a growth of 13 percent in relation to the figure reached in the previous calendar, according to the Ministry of Tourism (MINTUR).

 According to a press release, the regions that contributed most to this closure were North America and Europe, and highlighted countries from other continents that also experienced significant increases in the issuance of travelers to the island.

 The note adds that this result constitutes a commitment to continue raising the quality of the services and the efficiency levels of the sector.
 According to the forecasts of MINTUR, for this 2018 the arrivals to the largest of the Antilles can reach 4 million 500 thousand tourists.